freeNAMU/freeNAMUParser/README.md

 # freeNAMUParser
-Parser and HTML renderer written in Java compatible with namumark
+A parser written in Java compatible with namumark